-We are appointing Ambassadors for the College, to provide strong advocacy for our mission where it counts.
-We are honoured that the following have kindly agreed to their appointment as Ambassadors for the College of General Dentistry; more appointments will be announced shortly.
+College Ambassadors provide strong advocacy for our mission where it counts.
+We are honoured to announce the following individuals as Ambassadors of the College of General Dentistry.

 |Jacky Hayden CBE|